 However, despite having these heightened safety standards and more protective practices in place than ever before, formwork failures are still occurring.
 Why is this?
 Well today, in my opinion, there are two primary reasons

-- Too many formworkers in the industry and the lack of control in what they do.
+- Too many farmworkers in the industry and a lack of control in what they do.
 I believe we need to introduce a formwork contractor registration process in Victoria like that of becoming a registered builder.
-Unfortunately, over recent years there seems to be a trend where someone with formworkers experience starts up their own company.
+Unfortunately, over recent years there seems to be a trend where someone with form workers experience starts up their own company.
 Unfortunately, just because someone gains formwork experience from working in the industry does not give them the skill set to successfully manage people, systems, safety, and finances to run their own formwork company.
-This inevitably gets them into trouble because in the name of efficiency and cost savings, safety standards are dropped, people are injured, and the inexperienced companies go into liquidation leaving huge debts behind.
+This inevitably gets them into trouble because, in the name of efficiency and cost savings, safety standards are dropped, people are injured, and the inexperienced companies go into liquidation leaving huge debts behind.

 Over the past twelve months, for instance, there have been multiple formwork incidents around Australia where formwork has failed during or after concrete pours due to poor quality products being used which put workers at severe risk of life-threatening injuries.